MicrosoftDocs/visualstudio-docs/docs/extensibility/open-folder.md

 1) Per file, the matching provider with the highest priority is asked to scan for `SymbolDefinition`s.
 1) Per file, all providers are asked for `FileDataValue`s.

-Extensions can export a scanner by implementing `IWorkspaceProviderFactory<IFileScanner>` and exporting the type with [ExportFileScannerAttribute][Doc:ExportFileScannerAttribute].
-The `SupportedTypes` attribute argument should be one or more values from [FileScannerTypeConstants][Doc:FileScannerTypeConstants].
+Extensions can export a scanner by implementing `IWorkspaceProviderFactory<IFileScanner>` and exporting the type with <xref:Microsoft.VisualStudio.Workspace.Indexing.ExportFileScannerAttribute>.
+The `SupportedTypes` attribute argument should be one or more values from <xref:Microsoft.VisualStudio.Workspace.Indexing.FileScannerTypeConstants>.
 For an example scanner, see the VS SDK sample [here][Ex:FileScanner].

 >![Warning]
 >Do not export a file scanner that supports the `FileScannerTypeConstants.FileScannerContentType` type.
 It is used for Microsoft internal purposes, only.